 Typical price for 4m2 bathroom floor (supply & fit including subfloor preparation & grouting) £320+

-Price is largely dependent on the tiles chosen e.g. ceramic floor tiles start from £15/m2 and porcelain or stone tiles may be £35/m2 +.
-Then there are the costs of preparing the subfloor and laying the tiles to consider.
+Price is largely dependent on tiles chosen e.g. ceramic floor tiles start from £15/m2 and porcelain or stone tiles may be £35/m2 +.
+Then there is the costs of preparing the sub floor and laying the tiles to consider.

 Ceramic tile flooring is usually the cheapest tiling option.